MillerLabFTW/OpenSLS/README.md

 #### [millerlab.rice.edu](http://millerlab.rice.edu)
 &nbsp;

+### Update 03/23/20
+- We are adding a new batch of design files for openSLS -- more details to come

 ### Updates 02/10/16

 - We are excited to annouce that OpenSLS has been published!
 You can find our paper at [PLOS ONE's website](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147399).